Superior care team in the Pediatric Emergency Department at Tufts Children's Hospital causes a young girl’s anxiety to disappear

 Paying It Forward

 Since then, Ava has had her cast removed.
 During her stay in the Emergency Department, Ava was given a stuffed elephant.
 She was so grateful for the care she received here and for the gift she was provided, that she wanted to give back.
-Ava recently donated stuffed animals to Floating Hospital to help comfort others.
+Ava recently donated stuffed animals to Tufts Children's Hospital to help comfort others.

 While we make every effort to see your child within 30 minutes of arrival to our dedicated Pediatric Emergency Room, we’re proud to offer a new tool that allows you to check-in for an estimated treatment time so that you and your family can wait at home instead of in a Boston ER waiting room.
 If your child has a non-life-threatening emergency, please use our scheduling tool to select the time you would like to come in to our ER for treatment.